-Cedar Park is a decidedly white-collar city, with fully 89.62% of the workforce employed in white-collar jobs, well above the national average.
+Cedar Park is a decidedly white-collar city, with fully 89.69% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cedar Park is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Cedar Park who work in office and administrative support (13.76%), management occupations (13.45%), and sales jobs (12.25%).
+There are especially a lot of people living in Cedar Park who work in management occupations (14.62%), office and administrative support (13.21%), and sales jobs (12.83%).

 Also of interest is that Cedar Park has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.97% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.71% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Cedar Park is English.
 Other important languages spoken here include Spanish and Langs. of India.